gfruci/checkouttools/local_environment/README.md

 The fixed BA debugging port is `1901`
 You can change this in the local_environment `<local_environment_root_folder>/docker-compose.yml`, but if need to do it please make it configurable via the startup script.

+The remote JMX port is exposed on `38007`

 ### BMA DEBUG

 The fixed BMA debugging port is `2001`
 You can change this in the local_environment `<local_environment_root_folder>/docker-compose.yml`, but if need to do it please make it configurable via the startup script.

+The remote JMX port is exposed on `39007`

 ### BCA DEBUG (plan)